clojure-emacs/clj-refactor.el/README.md

 behavior of various commands.
 You can read more about that [here](https://github.com/clojure-emacs/clj-refactor.el/wiki#customization).

+## Middleware

+Most users will not need to worry about this, but if you wish to configure middleware yourself, the name of the middleware is:

+> `refactor-nrepl.middleware/wrap-refactor`

 ### In case `refactor-nrepl` used for advanced refactorings

 The [analyzer](https://github.com/clojure/tools.analyzer)